What is a bog?

 Explore the ancient forest canopy that once covered 95% of Ireland.
 Learn about its near total destruction with climate change and the arrival of humans.

 See how our forefathers learned to live harmoniously with biodiversity.
 Discover what we can do to help preserve this for our next generation.

 Important: Our 1 Day Off To The Bog Eco Tour is for Private Groups Only

 Sample Itinerary: 1 Day Off To The Bog Eco Tour

 Bog of Allen

-Departing Dublin and traveling through the heart of county Kildare, we make our way across to the mighty Bog of Allen (Móin Alúine in Irish).
+Departing Dublin and traveling through the heart of Kildare, we make our way across to the mighty Bog of Allen (Móin Alúine in Irish).

-- Raised and Blanket bogs
+- Visits to both Raised and Blanket bogs

 - Native ancient forestry